-So, if a woman ends up feeling like she is a man’s protector or provider in a relationship, in addition to the relationship having other problems (e.g. lack of sexual attraction, fights and arguments, being taken for granted), it can cause her feel unsatisfied with the relationship dynamic and want to leave.
+So, if a woman ends up feeling like she is a man’s protector or provider in a relationship, in addition to the relationship having other problems (e.g. the guy being insecure about earning less, lack of sexual attraction, fights and arguments, her being taken for granted), it can cause her to feel unsatisfied with the relationship dynamic and want to leave.

-Eventually, she dumps him and tries to find a man who can give her the feeling of being safe and protected, even if he happens to be earning less than her.
+Eventually, she dumps him and tries to find a man who can give her the feeling of being safe and protected (i.e. because he is confident, manly and secure in who he is), even if he happens to be earning less than her.

-Now, on one hand, you could say that a woman is selfish for leaving a man who ends up making her feel like she is providing for him and protecting him, while on another hand you could say that it’s just nature playing out.
+Now, on one hand, you could say that a woman is selfish for leaving a man who ends up making her feel like she is providing for him financially or protecting him due to being more confident and emotionally strong, while on another hand you could say that it’s just nature playing out.

 Naturally, most men are wired to want to protect and provide for women and most women are wired to want to feel protected and provided for by a man.